 The project will sequence 100,000 genomes from around 70,000 people.
 Participants are NHS patients with a rare disease, plus their families, and patients with cancer.
 The aim is to create a new genomic medicine service for the NHS – transforming the way people are cared for.
 Patients may be offered a diagnosis where there wasn’t one before.
 In time, there is the potential of new and more effective treatments.Read More

-1,500 people from across the West of England have now been enrolled through our Genomic Medicine Centre on the 100,000 Genomes Project.
-This is an exciting landmark to reach and the team are now awaiting to commence analysis and review of results – some of which are due to be returned shortly.
+2,000 people from across the West of England have now been enrolled through our Genomic Medicine Centre on the 100,000 Genomes Project.
+This is an exciting landmark to reach as it means we have hit our halfway mark.